Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     The output of AI Engine simulator looks like the following:

-    ```text
+    ```
     cycle count:12665
     Throughput of the graph: 1263.324122 MB/s
     ```

-    You can apply the event API in AI Engine simulator, hardware emulation, and hardware flows.
+    The event API can be applied in AI Engine simulator, hardware emulation, and hardware flows.

-    There are equivalent XRT event APIs for profiling in hardare and hardware emulation flows.
-You can find the code in `sw/host.cpp`.
+    There are equivalent XRT event APIs for profiling in hardware and hardware emulation flows.
+The code can be found in `sw/host.cpp`.

-3. You can also find the performance result in the AI Engine simulator profile report.
+3. The performance result can also be found in the AI Engine simulator profile report.
 Add the `--profile` option to `aiesimulator`, open Vitis Analyzer, and open the **Profile** view.
-You can view the profile result as shown in the following figure:
+The profile result can be viewed as shown in the following figure:

     ![Profile View](./images/figure3.PNG)